Speech of Pierre-François Veil on the occasion of the Hazkarah, commemoration dedicated to the unburied victims of the Shoah. Commemoration

 Has the World already forgotten?

-Tomorrow, it will be a year that we have been seized with terror; a year that it is impossible for us to think of anything else; a year that sorrow disputes him with anger, that patience tries to hold despair in respect and that we ensure, each in his own place and as he can, that the experience of misfortune does not overcome the demand for justice.
+Tomorrow, it will be a year since we were seized with dread; a year since it is impossible for us to think of anything else; a year since grief has fought with anger, patience has tried to keep despair at bay, and we are doing everything we can, each in its own place and as best we can, that the experience of misfortune does not overcome the demand for justice.

-I am not always sure, to say the truth, I am even certain of the opposite, – that beyond the Jewish community, everyone has truly grasped the measure of the profound shock that October 7 represented for the Jews; in the personal, individual life of each Jew, wherever he is, even and perhaps especially if he wasn’t used to first defining himself as such.
+I am not always sure – to say the truth, I am even certain of the opposite – that, beyond the Jewish community, everyone has truly grasped the extent of the profound shock that October 7 represented for Jews; in the personal, individual life of every Jew, wherever he is, even and perhaps especially if he was not used to defining himself first as such.

-The State of Israel was born barely three years after the Holocaust: it was the resurrection after the tomb.
+The State of Israel was born just three years after the Holocaust: it was the resurrection after the tomb.

-It was not a compensation, it was not a revenge, it was hardly a consolation.
+It was not compensation, it was not revenge, it was hardly consolation.

-But it was the promise of a refuge where never again would the Jews have to endure, in mute powerlessness, the millennial curse of their condition.
+But it was the promise of a refuge where never again would the Jews have to undergo, in a silent powerlessness, the millennial curse of their condition.

 Israel was both the state of the survivors and the country where a new Jewish life, dignified and free, could begin and flourish.

-Thanks to Israel, the Jews would no longer be humiliated, tortured, or persecuted for the sole reason of their birth.
+Thanks to Israel, the Jews would no longer be humiliated, tortured, or hunted down, for the sole reason of their birth.

-There would finally be a place on Earth where, whatever happens, they would be allowed to speak their language, plant their trees, pray to their God or not to pray to him, and above all, first of all, to defend themselves.
+There would finally be a place on earth where, whatever happens, they would be allowed to speak their language, to plant their trees, to pray to their God or not to pray to him, and above all, first of all, to defend themselves.

-Israel, for all the Jews of the world, was a source of pride without doubt, but first of profound intimate serenity.
+Israel, for all the Jews of the world, was a source of pride, no doubt, but first of profound inner serenity.

-It is all of this that collapsed on October 7, and when I say "this," I am also talking, perhaps above all, about the idea that the Jews could have of themselves and of the world.
+It is all this that collapsed on October 7, and when I say "this," I also speak, perhaps above all, of the idea that the Jews could have of themselves and of the world.

 In case of danger, should we fear that there will be no refuge anywhere?

-Neither in time, because the history of anti-Semitism, always repeated, leaves us, alas, only respite;
+Neither in time, because the history of anti-Semitism, which is constantly being repeated, unfortunately leaves us with only respite;

-We all feel how much this year, and – to use an expression that, despite the season, will refer more to the Passover liturgy than to that of Kippur, – this ceremony of the Hazkarah is different from other ceremonies of the Hazkarah.
+We all feel how much this year – to use an expression that, despite the season, will refer more to the liturgy of Passover than to that of Yom Kippur – this ceremony of the Hazkarah is different from other ceremonies of the Hazkarah.

 But this year also brings us back to a temporality that haunts me.

-40 years, two generations, it is the time that it took for the memory to emerge from silence in the 80s and be inscribed in human history, as it had taken Moses and his people 40 years to pass from the Red Sea to Mount Nebo.
+40 years, two generations, that’s how long it took for memory to emerge from silence in the 1980s and become part of human history, just as it had taken Moses and his people 40 years to go from the Red Sea to Mount Nebo.

-But again, 40 years and still two generations have passed, and the threat of the erasure of this memory by a world that, sometimes even by its highest international institutions, tries to return the crime against the descendants of the victims.
+But again, 40 years and two more generations have passed, and the threat of the erasure of this memory by a world, which, sometimes even through its highest international institutions, is trying to turn back the crime against the descendants of the victims.

-So, there again, it is up to us, of course without ignoring or minimizing the violence of the world and the suffering of the other, our equal in humanity, to denounce and fight against this deception.
+So, here again, it is up to us, of course without ignoring or minimizing the violence of the world and the suffering of others, our equal in humanity, to denounce and fight against this deception.

 However, I would not want to end this statement with a desperate message.

-Not that I am optimistic: history forbids us from optimism.
-But I am convinced that it only depends on each of us, in the way he leads his own life, to force fate and justify hope.
+Not that I am optimistic: history forbids us from being optimistic.
+But I am convinced that it depends only on each of us, in the way he leads his own life, to force fate and justify hope.

-Yes, this year was that of the return of the pogroms and yes, this place is the one in which death is inscribed in the flesh of the city.
+Yes, this year was the year of the return of pogroms and yes, this place is where death is inscribed in the flesh of the city.

 But there is only one answer to death: it is life.
-Yes, every Jew inherits memory; But, that does not mean suffering or the status of a victim,
+Yes, every Jew inherits memory; but that does not mean suffering or the status of victim,

-Any child who is born and learns Hebrew, any bar mitzvah celebrated in the world, any form of loyalty towards those who left Paris in 1943 or Kfar Aza in 2023, never returned home: this is all we have left.
+Any child born and learning Hebrew, any bar mitzvah celebrated in the world, any form of loyalty to those who left Paris in 1943 or Kafr Aza in 2023 and never returned home: that’s all we have left.

 It’s not much, no doubt, but it’s all we have, this interval that separates our arrival on Earth from our inevitable departure,

-and, after all, if we know, in that interval, how to stand tall, and in a way that does honor to those whose names are on this wall, then we will have lived.
-And it is the least we owe them.
+and, after all, if we know, in the meantime, how to stand up for ourselves, and in a way that does honor to those whose names are on this wall, then we will have lived.
+And it’s the least we owe to them.

 May this ceremony of the Hazkarah bring, in each of our lives, and for all the years that are opening up, courage, exigency, light and life.